GaloisInc/BESSPIN-Tool-Suite/fett/cwesEvaluation/informationLeakage/README.md

 ## Scoring Approach ##

 Each test is scored by checking if the test driver is able to learn a secret value.
-If it is, then the test is scored 'V-HIGH'; otherwise there is no weakness at the test is scored 'NONE'.
+If it is, then the test is scored 'HIGH'; otherwise there is no weakness at the test is scored 'NONE'.

 Scores are grouped by CWE; the CWE score is the average of the related tests' scores.